 Before I knew what I know now, whenever I would try on a pair of pants like this I tend to have a mental dialogue that tells me to ‘lay off the pies’ rather than really looking and saying to myself BAD DESIGN!
 (Here’s another example I found on a shopping trip

 across the waist we wish we didn’t have.
 Plus the flaps just add some extra unnecessary bulk.
-Sure the garment may look more dull without the pockets, but it would be a lot more flattering!
+Sure the garment may look less interesting without the pockets, but it would be a lot more flattering!

-Then what about jeans – why not put low or long pockets on them that make any but the leggiest woman look short legged.
+Then what about jeans – why not put low or long back pockets on them that make any but the leggiest woman look short legged.

 Alternatively, why not ruin a perfectly good jean with some unflattering distressing across the crotch creating extra and unnecessary horizontals?
-All this distressing does is draw attention to your crotch and add extra curve to your hips.
+All this distressing does is draw attention to your crotch and add an extra curve to your hips.

 What bothers you most about clothing design?
 Do you blame yourself when something doesn’t look good or the clothes?